LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 #### Authentication

-Mobile app messaging engagements are currently for **authenticated conversations only.** You will see that Authentication is toggled on by default.
+Mobile app messaging engagements are currently for **authenticated conversations only.** You will see that [authentication](messaging-channels-web-messaging-authenticated-web-messaging.html) is toggled on by default.

 #### Routing

-Under routing, you may select the skill that your engagement should be assigned to.
+Under [routing](contact-center-management-messaging-operations-routing-logic-overview.html#routing-logic-for-messaging-conversations), you may select the skill that your engagement should be assigned to.
 To route to all skills, select ‘**All skills**’ (default), to select a specific skill, select the ‘**Specific skill**’ option and choose from the dropdown menu.

 **Note:** For brands using internal routing rules defined by LivePerson’s internal system, a third option, “System routing”, will be displayed.
 Selecting this option will route the conversation to an available agent according to the skill selection rules defined.
 Contact your LivePerson representative for additional details.

 #### Language

-The engagement language selected in this step will only affect items in the Agent Workspace - namely Automatic Messages and Predefined Content - during an active conversation.
+The engagement language selected in this step will only affect items in the agent workspace - namely [Automatic Messages](contact-center-management-live-chat-operations-automatic-messages.html) and [Predefined Content](agent-manager-workspace-workspace-configuration-predefined-content-overview) - during an active conversation.

 The window language displayed within the app (hardcoded texts like button text, window header etc.) is set by the consumer’s mobile device language settings.
-In order to understand which text elements are configured locally on the device, refer to[ Mobile String Localization](https://developers.liveperson.com/consumer-experience-ios-sdk-localizationkeys.html) on the developer community, for the full string localization keys.
+In order to understand which text elements are configured locally on the device, refer to[ Mobile String Localization](https://developers.liveperson.com/consumer-experience-ios-sdk-localizationkeys.html) on the Developers Community, for the full string localization keys.

 Once your settings are complete, click **next**.

 ### Entry point

 You will now reach the entry point library.
-An entry point is the section within your app where the engagement will be displayed.
+An [entry point](contact-center-management-campaigns-entry-point) is the section within your app where the engagement will be displayed.
 You can choose the engagement entry point from the existing items, or click “**Add new**” to define a new entry point.

 **Note:** By default only the relevant entry points for mobile app messaging will be displayed.
 To view all entry points on the account, choose ‘All entry points’ from the filter.
 All entry points will then be displayed, however only mobile app messaging entry points can be chosen.
 For further information on **creating a new entry point**, please refer [here]().